subscribe to the RSS Feed

 However, what gets my goat is when we see “experts” passing this stuff off – over and over again – under the guise of providing us with valuable and useful business advice.

-A book I recently read on running a martial arts school is a perfect example of the vacuousness of some martial arts consulting gurus.
+A book I recently read on running a martial arts school is a perfect example of the vacuousness of some martial arts school consulting gurus.
 The front cover claimed this book would show you how to build your fantasy school, or some such nonsense.

 I ordered the book.
 I read it.
 It wasn’t nonsense, but the entire book was filled with chapter after chapter of platitudes and vague advice…